hmoustaphaousmane/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 6-create_local_variable : create a new local variable namde BEST that has the valueSchool

 * 7-create_global_variable : create a new global variable named BEST and has the value School

+* 8-true_knowledge : print the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE